 Quality indicators/criteria 1 - 5 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
-6.2 The teaching e-learning material takes advantage of the capabilities offered by the virtual and audio-visual environment (simulations/ virtual environments, problem solving scenarios, interactive learning and formative assessment games).
-6.3 The expected learning outcomes and distance learning processes aim to develop higher cognitive and research skills, as well as specialised knowledge, according to the European Qualifications Framework (EQF).
-6.4 The distance-learning programme of study supports the development of students' research and cognitive skills.
-6.5 The in stitution safeguards and assesses the interaction: 6.5.1 Among students 4 6.5.2 Between students and teaching staff 5 6.5.3 Between students and study guides/material of study 5 6.6 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
-6.7 Research background and experience of the teaching staff is adequate.
-6.8 ng, guidance and support are provided to the teaching staff through priate procedures.
-5 6.9 Studer nt performance monitoring mechanisms are satisfactory.
-4 6.10 • ate mentoring by the teaching staff is provided to students through shed procedures.
-5
+6.2 the vir aching e-learning material takes advantage of the capabilities offered by tual and audio-visual environment (simulations/ virtual environments, m solving scenarios, interactive learning and formative assessment).
+Choose mark 6.3 develo xpected learning outcomes and distance learning processes aim to p higher cognitive and research skills, as well as specialised knowledge, ing to the European Qualifications Framework (EQF).
+Choose mark 6.4 istance-learning programme of study supports the development of ts' research and cognitive skills.
+Choose mark 6.5 The institution safeguards and assesses the interaction: 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study Choose mark 6.6 ocess and the conditions for the recruitment of teaching staff ensure that ates have the necessary skills and experience for distance learning ion.
+Choose mark 6.7 Resea rch background and experience of the teaching staff is adequate.
+Choose mark 6.8 g, guidance and support are provided to the teaching staff through riate procedures.
+Choose mark 6.9 Studer nt performance monitoring mechanisms are satisfactory.
+Choose mark

-ΦΟΡΕΑΣ ΔΙΑΣΦΑΛΙΣΗΣ ΚΑΙ ΠΙΣΤΟΠΟΙΗΣΗΣ ΤΗΣ ΠΟΙΟΤΗΤΑΣ ΤΗΣ ΑΝΩΤΕΡΗΣ ΕΚΠΑΙΔΕΎΣΗΣ THE CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION
+ΦΟΡΕΑΣ ΔΙΑΣΦΑΛΙΣΗΣ ΚΑΙ ΠΙΣΤΟΠΟΙΗΣΗΣ ΤΗΣ ΠΟΙΟΤΗΤΑΣ ΤΗΣ ΑΝΩΤΕΡΗΣ ΕΚΠΑΙΔΕΥΣΗΣ THE CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION

-6.11 The unimpeded distance learning communication between the teaching staff and the students is ensured.
-5 6.12 Assessment consistency is ensured.
-NA 6.13 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
-5 6.14 The programme of study has the appropriate and adequate infrastructure for the support of distance learning.
-5 6.15 The supporting infrastructures are easily accessible.
-5 6.16 Students are informed and trained with regards to the available educational infrastructure.
-5 6.17 Procedures for systematic control and improvement of the supportive services are set.
-5 6.18 Infrastructure for distance education is comparable to corresponding university infrastructure in the European Union and internationally.
-5 6.19 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
-5 6.20 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
-5 6.21 Students' weekly assignments are appropriate for the level of the programme.
-4 6.22 Feedback on students' assignments is regular through concrete and published procedures.
-5 6.23 The quality of students' final exams is ensured and evidenced.
-NA 6.24 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.
-5
+6.10 Adequate mentoring by the teaching staff is provided to students through established procedures.
+Choose mark 6.11 The unimpeded distance learning communication between the teaching staff and the students is ensured.
+Choose mark 6.12 Assessment consistency is ensured.
+Choose mark 6.13 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
+Choose mark 6.14 The programme of study has the appropriate and adequate infrastructure for the support of distance learning.
+Choose mark 6.15 The supporting infrastructures are easily accessible.
+Choose mark 6.16 Students are informed and trained with regards to the available educational infrastructure.
+Choose mark 6.17 Procedures for systematic control and improvement of the supportive services are set.
+Choose mark 6.18 Infrastructure for distance education is comparable to corresponding university infrastructure in the European Union and internationally.
+Choose mark 6.19 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
+Choose mark 6.20 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
+Choose mark 6.21 Students' weekly assignments are appropriate for the level of the programme.
+Choose mark 6.22 Feedback on students' assignments is regular through concrete and published procedures.
+Choose mark 6.23 The quality of students' final exams is ensured and evidenced.
+Choose mark 6.24 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.
+Choose mark